 Regional inequalities in Morocco are marked.
-Indeed the three regions of Casablanca-settat, Rabat-Salé-Kénitra and Tangier-Tetouan-Al Hoceima alone concentrate 58% of the total wealth created in Morocco, far higher than their 44% share of the total population (General Population and Housing Census of 2014, HCP).
+Indeed, as chart 16 shows, the three regions of

+Casablanca-settat, Rabat-Salé-Kénitra and Tangier-Tetouan-Al Hoceima alone concentrate 58% of the total wealth created in Morocco, far higher than their 44% share of the total population (General Population and Housing Census of 2014, HCP).